Do you struggle with addiction?

 You may not think of it as an addiction – perhaps it's just the thing that gets you through the day, or helps you unwind at night.
 But if whatever that 'it' is forms a central part of your life; if you couldn't imagine going a week or even a day without it; if you use it to numb uncomfortable feelings, or as a prop to make life bearable, then it probably is an addiction.

-And the list of things you can be addicted to is endless: alcohol, nicotine, recreational drugs like cocaine or ecstasy, harder drugs like heroin or crack, food (especially sugar), caffeine, crap TV, pornography, work, gambling, sex, exercise, love, toxic relationships, shopping, the internet, digital media like Facebook and emails, video games...
+And the list of things you can be addicted to is endless: alcohol, nicotine, recreational drugs like cocaine or ecstasy, harder drugs like heroin or crack, food (especially sugar), caffeine, TV, pornography, work, gambling, sex, exercise, shopping, the internet, digital media like Facebook and emails, video games...

-Having helped people who were struggling with a variety of addictions, it seems to me that there are two components to any addiction:
+Having helped people overcome a wide range of compulsive and addictive behaviours, it seems to me that there are two components to any addiction:

 - Your substance or activity of choice.